 Inoichi nodded before walking to the other side of the bed.
-Genjutsu's could be extremely dangerous when used for longer periods of time and could make the mind unable to distinguish reality once released.
+Genjutsu's could be extremely dangerous when used for longer periods of time and could make the mind unable to distinguish reality from the illusion or even dreams once released.

 "Minato, I think you should get Kushina and brief her on the situation."
 Fugaku commanded gently.